 Reviews may be started up to two years after the payment of the balance.
-They will be formally notified to the coordinator or beneficiary concerned and will be considered to have started on the date of the formal notification.
+They will be formally notified to the beneficiary and will be considered to have started on the date of the formal notification.

-If the review is carried out on a third party (see Articles 10 to 16), the beneficiary concerned must inform the third party.
+If the review is carried out on a third party (see Articles 10 to 16), the beneficiary must inform the third party.

 The JU may carry out reviews directly (using its own staff) or indirectly (using external persons or bodies appointed to do so).
-It will inform the coordinator or beneficiary concerned of the identity of the external persons or bodies.
-They have the right to object to the appointment on grounds of commercial confidentiality.
+It will inform the beneficiary of the identity of the external persons or bodies.
+It has the right to object to the appointment on grounds of commercial confidentiality.

-The coordinator or beneficiary concerned must provide - within the deadline requested - any information and data in addition to deliverables and reports already submitted (including information on the use of resources).
-The JU may request beneficiaries to provide such information to it directly.
+The beneficiary must provide - within the deadline requested - any information and data in addition to deliverables and reports already submitted (including information on the use of resources).

-The coordinator or beneficiary concerned may be requested to participate in meetings, including with external experts.
+The beneficiary may be requested to participate in meetings, including with external experts.

-For on-the-spot reviews, the beneficiaries must allow access to their sites and premises, including to external persons or bodies, and must ensure that information requested is readily available.
+For on-the-spot reviews, the beneficiary must allow access to its sites and premises, including to external persons or bodies, and must ensure that information requested is readily available.